-Whole30 is a 30 day elimination diet used to figure out what foods may be problematic for you.
+Whole30 is a 30 day elimination diet used to determine what foods may be problematic for you.
 It is also followed by those who are looking to rid their diet of fake foods and start to really eat whole, nutritious foods.
-It can be a little confusing because there are some extra rules to it besides just whole foods, so let’s dive in!
+It can be a little confusing because there are some extra rules to it besides just whole foods, so let’s dive in and take a closer look at all of the Whole30 rules!

 This 30 day diet is geared towards ridding your diet of all foods that wreak havoc on our bodies.
 Over half of Americans suffer from one or more of the following: low- energy, digestive issues, chronic pain, weight gain, skin irritations, anxiety, depression, seasonal allergies; all of which can usually be covered with pain medicine but rarely does it cure you.
 A lot of these symptoms/problems can be caused by the foods we are eating.